Worcester Cathedral: Medieval

 Wulfstan, bishop of Worcester, was the last surviving Anglo-Saxon bishop, living until 1095.
 He was later made a saint.
 The cathedral is the burial place of King John, who died in 1216.

 The cathedral priory, one of a number of religious institutions in the city, was a major landowner and economic force, in both Worcester and the county.
 Its properties included the priory manor of Bromsgrove.
-It was a centre of learning, providing schooling, and was associated with hospitals.
+It was a centre of learning and schooling, and was associated with hospitals.
 The Church received a portion of local taxations, and administered ecclesiastical law as applied to Christian morals, which could result in punishments.
 It had close political associations with leading gentry and aristocracy.
 It thus had a central role in the medieval life of the city and county.

 Relations with the Jewish community of Worcester

 The Diocese was notably hostile to the small Jewish community in Worcester.
 Peter of Blois was commissioned by a Bishop of Worcester, probably John of Coutances, to write a significant anti-Judaic treatise Against the Perfidy of Jews around 1190.
 William de Blois, as Bishop of Worcester, imposed particularly strict rules on Jews within the diocese in 1219.
 As elsewhere in England, Jews were officially compelled to wear rectangular white badges, supposedly representing tabulae.
 In most places, this requirement was waived as long as fines were paid.
 In addition to enforcing the church laws on wearing badges, Blois tried to impose additional restrictions on usury, and wrote to Pope Gregory IX in 1229 to ask for better enforcement and further, harsher measures.
 In response, the Papacy demanded that Christians be prevented from working in Jewish homes, "lest temporal profit be preferred to the zeal of Christ", and insisted on enforcement of the wearing of badges.